Remote Flow

 11, 12

 The Wallet Instance checks if the Relying Party has provided the request_uri_method within its signed Request Object.
-If provided and it is equal to post, the Wallet Instance provides its metadata to the Relying Party.
-The Relying Party returns a signed Request Object compliant to the Wallet technical capabilities.
+If it is provided and is equal to post, the Wallet Instance SHOULD provide its metadata to the Relying Party.
+The Relying Party updates the Request Object according with the Wallet technical capabilities.

 13

-When the Wallet Instance capabilities discovery is not supported by RP, the Wallet Instance request the signed Request Object using the HTTP method GET.
+When the Wallet Instance capabilities discovery is not supported by Relying Party, the Wallet Instance requests the signed Request Object using the HTTP method GET.

 14

-The RP issues the Request Object signin it using one of its cryptographic private keys, where their public parts have been published within its Entity Configuration (metadata.wallet_relying_party.jwks).
+The Relying Party issues the Request Object signing it using one of its cryptographic private keys, where their public parts have been published within its Entity Configuration (metadata.openid_credential_verifier.jwks).
 The Wallet Instance obtains the signed Request Object.

 15, 16, 17

-The Request Object JWS is verified by the Wallet Instance.
+The Request Object, in the form of signed JWT, is verified by the Wallet Instance.
 The Wallet Instance processes the Relying Party metadata and applies the policies related to the Relying Party, attesting whose Digital Credentials and User data the Relying Party is granted to request.

 18, 19

-The Wallet Instance requests the User's consent for the release of the Credentials.
+The Wallet Instance requests the User's consent to disclose the requested Credentials by showing the Relying Party's identity and the requested attributes.
 The User authorizes and consents the presentation of the Credentials by selecting/deselecting the personal data to release.

 20